BrightHaven’s Organizational Structure

 Join the BrightHaven Family — Sign Up for Our Newsletter

-By becoming a part of our network of valued supporters, you will receive emails regarding animals needing rescue, updates on those we have saved through our Rescue program.
+By becoming a part of our network of valued supporters, you will receive information about animals needing rescue and updates on those we have saved through our Rescue program.
 You will also stay abreast of new Resources and additions to our Education program.

 In 2010 BrightHaven Rescue was formed with the goal of saving shelter animals most at risk for euthanasia due to their age or illness.
 We have has been very successful in finding foster and forever homes for hundreds of abandoned animals in our local communities.

 We specialize in medical rehabilitation, which makes us unique.

 BrightHaven Education commenced in 2004 with the instigation of education seminars held at the sanctuary.
 When we share what we’ve learned about animal hospice and holistic healthcare with the community through this program, we truly believe we are helping our planet become a better place in which we can all live peaceably together.